deanbrenden93/spooked/README.md

 # spooked
-Spooked app for Darkness Prevails at http://darknessprevails.org/
+<a href="https://spooked.herokuapp.com/" title="Title">Spooked app</a> for Darkness Prevails at http://darknessprevails.org/